17 For our light affliction, which is but for a moment, is working for us a far more exceeding and eternal weight of glory,

 is working [works out] for us

-Trials work out a couple of things in the growing Christian: (1) they made them spiritual healthy, and (2) enriched their eternal reward.
+Trials work out a couple of things in the growing Christian: they (1) make them spiritually healthy and (2) enrich their eternal reward.
 Affliction works for us, not against us.
-There is an advantage in distress in the way that God perceives it.
+There is an advantage to distress in the way that God perceives it.
 This is difficult to understand from a temporal point of view.
 However, from the perspective of God’s provision, it is not.
 It is as real as the promises of God.
 Computed from our pain, it is intolerable, but calculated from eternal glory, our future overcomes a trivial view of suffering.
 This is God’s view of the philosophy of pain that Christians face.

 a far more exceeding [surpassing] and eternal weight of glory,

 When the believer reaches heaven, he or she will receive great reward.
 When we weigh everything out, the scales of our reward in eternity far outweigh the problems of time (1 Pe 1:6-7).
 It far surpasses any value in time.
 Eternity is not affected, nor can it be diminished, by time (1 Co 15:43; Php 3:21).
 Our future glory stands out of proportion to present suffering.

 God is in the business of intensifying His glory in those who apply the principles of God’s Word to experience (2 Co 3:18).

 The perspective of eternity puts our problems into a proper frame of reference.

 Affliction does not give way to glory; it produces glory.
 Suffering is agony apart from knowing that eternal glory lies ahead.
 Our present distress has purpose and design from God’s point of view.